anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

     this.stiffness = 2
     this.color = "#f5476a"

-    // if the length is not given then calculate the distance based on position if (!length) {
+    // if the length is not given then calculate the distance based on the position if (!length) {
       this.length = this.startPoint.pos.dist(this.endPoint.pos)
     } else {